MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/link-unfurling.md

   Link unfurling on mobile using the following steps:

    1. User has pasted an URL in the compose message area in mobile
-   1. You can see the link unfurling in the compose message area before he shares in the chat
+   1. You can see the link unfurling in the compose message area

    :::image type="content" source="~/assets/images/Teams-link-unfurling/mobile-link-unfurl.png" alt-text="mobile microsoft" border="true":::

 # [Desktop](#tab/Sampledesktop)